[ + link to podcast ]

 "I am sorry, signor professore."

 "No, you're not," Capuano grinningly asserted.
-"Mind you, I don't say that you are a vicious boy; only that, in your case, the selfishness which is natural for people of your age, making it so hard for you to think of others as people in their own right, has in your case grown noticeably worse than usual.
+"Mind you, I don't say that you are a vicious boy; only that the selfishness which is natural for people of your age, making it so hard for you to think of others as people in their own right, has in your case grown noticeably worse than usual.
 You're un diavolo innocente - you can't help it - but you and I must soon have a talk about how to undo the damage you've done.
 Meanwhile - out you go!"

 And the teacher pointed at the door.
 Again, the class was mostly pleased.
 Michele's gang gloated, while Luisa looked distressed, but the majority were just quietly relieved that the trouble-maker had been shown the exit.